 5. Has successfully completed or taught a minimum of 40 hours post graduate instruction in mammography prior to beginning mammography activities; and

-6. Completes or teaches 15 hours of Category 1 CPDME every 36 months while performing the duties of a Responsible Physician.
+6. Completes or teaches 15 hours of Category 1 CME every 36 months while performing the duties of a Responsible Physician.

-(25) Prescribing Hydrocodone-only Extended-release Medication.
+(25) Prescribing Hydrocodone-Only Extended-Release Medication.
 Prior to prescribing a hydrocodone-only extended release medication that is not in an abuse deterrent form, a licensee must:

 (a) Thoroughly assess the patient, including an evaluation of the patient's risk factors, substance abuse history, presenting condition(s), current medication(s), a determination that other pain management treatments are inadequate, and a check of the patient’s data through the online Prescription Monitoring Program;